 PuppyGraph includes a native Text-to-Cypher assistant that translates natural-language requests into executable Cypher and runs them directly inside the chatbot.
 All necessary capabilities, such as schema-aware prompts, strict output constraints, and encoded graph-structural rules, are already embedded inside the system prompt.
 Users can issue requests in plain English, and the chatbot will reliably generate safe, accurate, and schema-aligned Cypher without requiring manual prompt engineering.

 This demo uses the Northwind sample graph to illustrate the end-to-end workflow.
+You can find all materials in the github repository.

 Inside the PuppyGraph chatbot console, the user simply types a question such as: